 - Roofs that are fairly new, free from shade, and face South

 - Property in a state with good solar incentives

 - Land that is predominantly flat, clear of trees, and free from rocks

-In addition, because we typically do projects with an average size of 500 kilowatts to 1 megawatt, which is equal to about two to five acres, we look for a property size that is two acres and above.
+In addition, because we typically do projects with an average size of 500 kilowatts to 10 megawatts, which is equal to about two to twenty acres, we look for a property size that is two acres and above.